hongson1981/s-k8-proxy-rebuild/stable-src/README.md

 ```

 Once all the pods are running, forward the traffic from local machine to nginx service.
+If the below command gives permission error to bind the port 443, please run the command with `sudo`

 ```
 kubectl port-forward svc/reverse-proxy-reverse-proxy-nginx 443:443
 ```